Saiful-Codes/ML-Projects/README.md

 * Pandas
 * NumPy

----

 ## Technical Stack

-Across these projects, the primary technologies used include:
+Across these projects, the primary tools and frameworks used include:

 * Python
 * NumPy